 The first clinical study on poi, health, and older adults

 In 2018, the first scientific study in the world on the benefits of poi was conducted at the University of Auckland by Dr. Kate Riegle van West.
-Seventy-nine healthy older adults participated in the double-blind randomized controlled trial, and after one month of poi practice, there were statistically significant improvements in grip strength, balance, and sustained attention.
-Read more about the study below.
+Seventy-nine healthy older adults participated in the double-blind randomized controlled trial.
+After one month of poi practice, there were statistically significant improvements in grip strength, balance, and sustained attention.

 1. Aim and Methods

 As our lifespan lengthens and our aging population rapidly grows, simple and effective strategies for maintaining quality of life in old age are urgently needed.
 The aim of this study was to evaluate if poi may be one such strategy by investigating the effects of International Poi (the style of poi practiced worldwide), as compared to Tai Chi, on physical, cognitive, and emotional health in healthy older adults.
 Seventy-nine participants (60–86 years old) were randomly allocated to the International Poi or Tai Chi group.
 Physical and cognitive function were measured one month before, immediately before, immediately after, and one month after the intervention (2 lessons a week for 4 weeks).
 Follow-up questionnaires were administered after each lesson, immediately after the intervention, and one month after the intervention.

 Participants were tested across 3 domains: